Cya998/SEDay5/README.md

 10.What are some best practices for creating effective headings and subheadings?

+Keeping them clear and concise while still ensuring they're descriptive eg "How to Install the Software" instead of "Installation".

+Following a logical hierarchy where H1's for main topics, H2 for subsections, and H3 for sub-subsections.

+Maintaining uniformity in style, tone, and structure throughout the document.

+Avoid overloading while maintaining a balance between detail and simplicity.

 11.What should be included in the introduction of a Readme to immediately inform users about what the product does?